reemapal/Feb_Inters_Batch/Logical_Task.md

 # What is Markdown
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)

+# What is Markup
+Markup is just a way of providing functionality above plain text.
+For example: formatting, links, images, bold, italic, bullets, ordered and un-ordered sub-list etc.

-# Good Services and Bad Services
+# Good & Bad Services Table in MarkDown Format

 | | | | | | | | |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|